uggedal/uggedal.com/journal/alpine-linux-on-linode.md

 % 2013-12-05

-Instructions for installing a custom [Alpine Linux][] root fs on [Linode][].
+Instructions for installing a custom [Alpine Linux][] root fs on a KVM [Linode][].

-1. Create a new raw disk image 128MB in size.
-2. Create a new raw disk image using all remaining space.
+1. Create a new raw disk image using all space.
-3. Create a new configuration profile using the new disk images, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
+2. Create a new configuration profile using the new disk image, *Direct Disk* kernel and no Filesystem/Boot helpers.
-4. Boot into rescue mode and run the following script:
+3. Boot into rescue mode and run the following script:

     ```sh
     #!/bin/sh